Philosophy (PY)

 PY 3330 Business Ethics (3)

 Uses philosophy and business to investigate ethical issues in business, as a central feature for society and culture.
 Explores economic, social, legal, political, and environmental interests impacted by business ethics, from the perspectives of the employer, employee, local community, and global community.
 Topics include social and corporate responsibility, consumer rights, integrity, transparency, fairness, corruption, ecological sustainability, and other environmental responsibilities.
-Fall of odd years.
-(DICO) (INCO) (INCP)
+Falls Odd.
+(DICO) (INCO)

 PY 3345 Military Ethics (3)